 Despite inherent limitations, wrist accelerometry remains the most common digital health technology used in real-world sleep assessment.
 However, newer methods and technologies have begun to simultaneously incorporate behavioral information measured from actigraphy with physiologic signals from other sensors, such as heart rate and body temperature, to improve the accuracy of sleep-related outcome measures.

 Wearable EEG technologies are also being used to assess sleep outcome measures at home.
-The predominant form-factor is multiple electrodes integrated into headbands, but in-ear sensors are also being developed.
-The majority of these technologies are still early phase but, when combined with robust analytics, have shown promising results compared to gold-standard measures.
+The predominant form factor is multiple electrodes integrated into headbands, but in-ear sensors are also being developed.
+Most of these technologies are still early phase but, when combined with robust analytics, have shown promising results compared to gold-standard measures.
 Because these technologies measure the brain’s electrical activity, they may prove more suitable for assessing at-home sleep in patients with disordered sleep.